Leela Majumdar: Formative years

 She joined Maharani Girls' School at Darjeeling as a teacher in 1931.
 On an invitation from Rabindranath Tagore she went and joined the school at Santiniketan, but she stayed only for about one year.
 She joined the women's section of Asutosh College in Calcutta but again did not continue for long.
 Thereafter, she spent most of her time as a writer.
 After two decades as a writer, she joined All India Radio as a producer and worked for about seven-eight years.

-Her first story, Lakkhi chhele, was published in Sandesh in 1922.
+Her first story, Lakhi Chele, was published in Sandesh in 1922.
 It was also illustrated by her.
-The children's magazine in Bengali was founded by her uncle, Upendrakishore Ray Chaudhuri in 1913 and was later edited by her cousin Sukumar Ray for sometime after the death of Upendrakishore in 1915.
+The children's magazine in Bengali was founded by her uncle, Upendra Kishore Ray Chaudhuri in 1913 and was later edited by her cousin Sukumar Ray for some time after the death of Upendra Kishore in 1915.
 Together with her nephew Satyajit Ray and her cousin Nalini Das, she edited and wrote for Sandesh throughout her active writing life.
 Until 1994 she played an active role in the publication of the magazine.

 Creative efforts

 An incomplete bibliography lists 125 books including a collection of short stories, five books under joint authorship, 9 translated books and 19 edited books.

-Her first published book was Boddi Nather Bari (1939) but her second compilation Din Dupure (1948) brought her considerable fame From the 1950s, her incomparable children's classics followed.
-Although humour was her forte, she also wrote detective stories, ghost stories and fantasies.
+Her first published book was Boddi Nather Bari (1939) but her second compilation Din Dupere (1948) brought her considerable fame from the 1950s, her incomparable children's classics followed.
+Although humor was her forte, she also wrote detective stories, ghost stories and fantasies.

-Her autobiographical sketch Pakdandi provides an insight into her childhood days in Shillong and also her early years at Santiniketan and with All India Radio.
+Her autobiographical sketch Pak Dandi provides an insight into her childhood days in Shillong and also her early years at Santiniketan and with All India Radio.

-Apart from her glittering array of children's literature, she wrote a cookbook, novels for adults (Sreemoti, Cheena Lanthan), and a biography of Rabindranath Tagore.
+Apart from her glittering array of children's literature, she wrote a cookbook, novels for adults (Sreemoti, Cheena Lathan), and a biography of Rabindranath Tagore.
 She lectured on Abanindranath Tagore and translated his writings on art into English.
 She translated Jonathan Swift's Gulliver's Travels and Ernest Hemingway's The Old Man and the Sea into Bengali.

 Satyajit Ray had thought of filming Padi Pishir Bormi Baksha.
 Arundhati Devi made it into a film in 1972.
 Chhaya Devi played the role of the young hero, Khoka's famed aunt Padipishi.

-For a special Mahila Mahal (women's section) series of All-India Radio, dealing with the "natural and ordinary problems" in the everyday life of a girl growing up in a typical, middle-class, Bengali family, she created Monimala, the story of a "very ordinary girl" whose grandmother starts writing to her from when she turns 12, continuing into her marriage and motherhood.
+For a special Mahila Mahal (women's section) series of All-India Radio, dealing with the "natural and ordinary problems" in the everyday life of a girl growing up in a typical, middle-class, Bengali family, she created Manimala, the story of a "very ordinary girl" whose grandmother starts writing to her from when she turns 12, continuing into her marriage and motherhood.